 After you graduated from law school, you went to a big stadium “open call” for extras for THE Stepford Wives, and a casting agent singled you out.
 You spent three months working on a movie set and at a big mansion during filming AS ONE OF THE “WIVES.”
 Are you pretty visible in the movie?
 What was the biggest payoff of that experience?

 I am not visible AT ALL, really.
 Every time I’m in a scene (and there aren’t that many), it’s a “blink-and-you’ll-miss-it” sort of thing.
 The whole experience was surreal.
-The funniest thing to me was that since I have hardly any boobs, the wardrobe person asked me to stuff my bra in every scene with two (!) sets of “chicken cutlets” so I could look more Stepford-appropriate.
+The funniest thing to me was that since I have hardly any cleavage to speak of, the wardrobe person asked me to stuff my bra in every scene with two (!) sets of “chicken cutlets” so I could look more Stepford-appropriate.
 But, I did make some amazing friends on set, and I am still very close with a couple of the women today (hi, Julia and Sarah!) so that was the biggest payoff for me, by far.
 Julia even adopted one of the French Bulldogs that I fostered!

 In 2015, you and your husband moved back to Indianapolis from New York City to be closer to family.
 You now have a 5-year-old daughter, Gigi, and a 17-year-old stepdaughter, Anna (who lives in Illinois).
 Was it hard to come back at first?